p0dalirius/volatility2-profiles/README.md

 Each of these profiles is packaged as a zip file.
 You can enable them individually with your Volatility installation by copying:

- - Linux profiles to `volatility/plugins/overlays/linux`
+ - Linux profiles in `volatility/plugins/overlays/linux/`
- - Mac profiles to `volatility/plugins/overlays/mac`
+ - Mac profiles in `volatility/plugins/overlays/mac/`

 :warning: Only enable the profiles you plan to use.
 If you copy all zip files into the aforementioned directories, Volatility will be extremely slow to load.